 Reducing the need for probate.
 Planning ahead.

 There are things which can be done in advance to cut out the need for probate.
-Or at least reduce the amount of work needed.
+Or at least cut the amount of work needed.
 We do offer a full estate planning service which can help in all sorts of ways for those able to plan – after death it is more about helping those left behind through measures such as Deeds of Variation,

 However, there is one thing which can make things easier for most, and may remove the need for probate in very small estates.
 Where there was not a prepaid funeral plan in place, it may be possible to persuade the deceased persons’ bank or building society to release funds to pay for the funeral director direct.
 We’ve bolded “direct” as they will NOT reimburse anyone who has already paid the undertakers bill.

-In some cases, this might reduce the value of the estate or the account below the level where probate is needed.
+In some cases, this might cut the value of the estate or the account below the level where probate is needed.

 Do I need Probate?